-Psychosis is characterized by an impaired relationship with reality.
-It’s a symptom of serious mental disorders.
+Psychosis is a combination of symptoms resulting in an impaired relationship with reality.
+It can be a symptom of serious mental health disorders.
 People who are experiencing psychosis may have either hallucinations or delusions.

 Hallucinations are sensory experiences that occur within the absence of an actual stimulus.
 For example, a person having an auditory hallucination may hear their mother yelling at them when their mother isn’t around.
 Or someone having a visual hallucination may see something, like a person in front of them, who isn’t actually there.

 The person experiencing psychosis may also have thoughts that are contrary to actual evidence.
 These thoughts are known as delusions.
 Some people with psychosis may also experience loss of motivation and social withdrawal.

 These experiences can be frightening.
 They may also cause people who are experiencing psychosis to hurt themselves or others.

 It’s important to get medical help right away if you or someone else is experiencing symptoms of psychosis.

 - a sudden drop in school work or job performance